pharo-contributions/OSSubprocess/README.md

 > Important: Do not load OSProcess project in the same image of OSSubprocess because the latter won't work.

+Besides the above installation instructions, OSSubprocess can also be installed from the `Catalog Browser`, already present in Pharo.
+Just open it, search for OSSubprocess, then right click, `Install stable version`.

 ## Introduction to the API
 OSSubprocess is quite easy to use but depending on the user needs, there are different parts of the API that could be used.
 We start with a basic example and later we show more complicated scenarios.